ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

    $ glance image-show <image_id>
    ```

-4. After deactivating the existing image, please re-create the new image by following the steps in [Upload an image to IBM Blue Box Cloud Glance repository using your cloud image tempURL](#tempURL) in this guide.
+4. After deactivating the existing image, please re-create the new image by following the steps in [Upload an image to IBM Bluemix Private Cloud Glance repository using your cloud image tempURL](#tempURL) in this guide.

-## Get support from IBM Blue Box operations regarding cloud images
+## Get support from IBM Bluemix Private Cloud operations regarding cloud images

-To get support from IBM Blue Box operations regarding a specific cloud image, it will help if the **buildID** of the image can be provided.
-Get the `buildID` of the image, and then create a support ticket with IBM Blue Box operations and mention the `buildID`.
+To get support from IBM Bluemix Private cloud operations regarding a specific cloud image, it will help if the **buildID** of the image can be provided.
+Get the `buildID` of the image, and then create a support ticket with IBM Bluemix Private Cloud operations and mention the `buildID`.
 Here is how:

 * From the image file name:
   Example: `ubuntu-guest-image-14.04-20160301-x86_64.qcow2`